webpack/webpack.js.org/content/api/module-methods.md

 `webpackMode`: Since webpack 2.6.0, different modes for resolving dynamic imports can be specified.
 The following options are supported:

-- `"lazy"` (default): Generates a chunk per request, meaning everything is lazy loaded.
+- `"lazy"` (default): Generates a lazy-loadable chunk for each `import()`ed module.
-- `"lazy-once"`: Generates a single chunk for all possible requests.
-The first call initiates a network request for all modules, and any following requests are already fulfilled.
-This is only available for when importing an expression.
+- `"lazy-once"`: Generates a single lazy-loadable chunk that can satisfy all calls to `import()`.
+The chunk will be fetched on the first call to `import()`, and subsequent calls to `import()` will use the same network response.
+Note that this only makes sense in the case of a partially dynamic statement, e.g. ``import(`./locales/${language}.json`)``, where there are multiple module paths that could potentially be requested.
-- `"eager"`: Generates no chunk.
+- `"eager"`: Generates no extra chunk.
 All modules are included in the current chunk and no additional network requests are made.
 A `Promise` is still returned but is already resolved.
-In contrast to a static import, the module isn't executed until the request is made.
+In contrast to a static import, the module isn't executed until the call to `import()` is made.

 T> Note that both options can be combined like so `/* webpackMode: "lazy-once", webpackChunkName: "all-i18n-data" */`.
 This is parsed as a JSON5 object without curly brackets.

 W> Fully dynamic statements, such as `import(foo)`, __will fail__ because webpack requires at least some file location information.
 This is because `foo` could potentially be any path to any file in your system or project.
 The `import()` must contain at least some information about where the module is located, so bundling can be limited to a specific directory or set of files.

-W> The entire module namespace is included.
+W> Every module that could potentially be requested on an `import()` call is included.
 For example, ``import(`./locale/${language}.json`)`` will cause every `.json` file in the `./locale` directory to be bundled into the new chunk.
 At run time, when the variable `language` has been computed, any file like `english.json` or `german.json` will be available for consumption.

 W> The use of `System.import` in webpack [did not fit the proposed spec](https://github.com/webpack/webpack/issues/2163), so it was deprecated in webpack [2.1.0-beta.28](https://github.com/webpack/webpack/releases/tag/v2.1.0-beta.28) in favor of `import()`.